Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 The tale went back and forth between Daar and Geeyotun.
 It didn’t have a happy ending for anyone involved, really.
 It had a nice bit in the middle where Feeko won Anttiri’s affections, but then Keeda - jealous and angry - fought the little male and destroyed him.
 That of course won him a mortal enemy in Anttiri, and in the end she stole his claws so he could never fight another male again, and he had to learn how to be tricky and clever from there on out.

-"Now, later on Keeda gets his claws back…" Daar mused, with a dizzy nod of his head. "...Fuck.
+"Now, later on Keeda gets his claws back..."
+Daar mused, with a dizzy nod of his head. "...Fuck.
 I think the smoke’s gettin’ ‘ta me!
 Where’s my little buddy? ...Oh.
 Sarry."

 He finally let go of Loor, who looked halfway crushed to death and happy to escape.

 "It’s another story anyway," Geeyotun said.
-"Don’t know…*wow* the fire…I can see red now and..."
+"Don’t know...*wow* the fire...
+I can see red now and..."

 The Smoke had him.

 Given-Men did not easily fall to the Smoke.
 It took a good long evening before it eventually won, but when it did, the gods spoke to them all.
-Strange ideas happened, things were…
+Strange ideas happened, things were...

 Closer, maybe.
-Yan, the Lodge, Daar and the bird outside watching, and the fire, and the pile of everyone else, the wind, the smoke, the Dance…
+Yan, the Lodge, Daar and the bird outside watching, and the fire, and the pile of everyone else, the wind, the smoke, the Dance...

 *Good* smoke, that night.
 The gods whispered to them all, and whispered them all to sleep.